 Qfplib-M3: a free, fast and accurate ARM Cortex-M3 floating-point library

 Qfplib-M3 is a library of IEEE 754 single-precision floating-point arithmetic routines for microcontrollers based on the ARM Cortex-M3 core (ARMv7-M architecture).
 It will also run on Cortex-M4 microcontrollers but is not optimised for these devices.
-Unlike Qfplib-M0, the optimisation goals for Qfplib-M3 are speed and accuracy, while keeping code size within reasonable bounds.
+The optimisation goals for Qfplib-M3 are speed and accuracy, while keeping code size within reasonable bounds.

 Qfplib-M3 provides correctly rounded (to nearest, even-on-tie) addition, subtraction, multiplication, division and square root operations, and sine, cosine, tangent, arctangent, logarithm and exponential functions that give a very high degree of accuracy.

 Qfplib-M3 is open source, licensed under version 2 of the GNU GPL.
 Use at your own risk.
 Qfplib-M3 is not licensed under the LGPL.
 Roughly speaking, this means that if you wish to use it in conjunction with non-GPL code you will require an alternative licence: please enquire using the e-mail address on the home page.

 The complete set of functions in Qfplib-M3 occupies a little under 12 kbyte of program memory.
 In general code is not shared between the functions, so the footprint can be reduced significantly if not all functions are used: if using the GNU linker, supply the --gc-sections option.
 Qfplib-M3 does not depend on any other libraries.